-Doyle to Auction the Sarah Belk Gambrell Collection of European Porcelain on June 24, 2021 at 10am
+Successful Auction of the Sarah Belk Gambrell Collection of European Porcelain on June 24, 2021

 Exceptional Collection of Important Porcelain Assembled by Belk Department Store Heiress and Philanthropist Sarah Belk Gambrell

-NEW YORK, NY -- Doyle is honored to auction rare and important European and Asian porcelains from the Sarah Belk Gambrell Collection.
+NEW YORK, NY -- Doyle held the successful single-owner auction of the Sarah Belk Gambrell Collection of European Porcelain on June 24, 2021.
 This exceptional collection was assembled over many decades by Belk department store heiress and passionate philanthropist Sarah Belk Gambrell.
 Mrs. Gambrell who died last year at age 102, was a resident of Charlotte, NC.

 European & Asian Porcelain